genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_gpalx/03_features/01_aggregation.md

 ## Introduction

-With Fuse you can perform the aggregation on your data.
+With GPALX you can perform the aggregation on your data.

 Typical use cases are: